%%PUBLIC SERVICE REMINDER: This is an AudienceReaction

 '''You'd Expect''': Anakin to order the pilot to use the gunship's laser cannons and laser beam turrets (that were seen blasting droids away during the extraction from the Geonosian arena) and blast Dooku and his Geonosian fighter escort away with them, problem solved, the Clone Wars doesn't have to happen, the end!\\

-'''The Result:''' Dooku escapes and the Clone War begins.
+'''The Result:''' "Begun, the Clone War has."

 ** Anakin goes to see Master Yoda after having a terrible dream (possibly a premonition) about Padmé suffering and dying.\\

-'''You'd Expect:''' that the wise and compassionate Master Yoda would explain the nature of self-fulfilling prophecies and recommend that Anakin not go to dangerous extremes even to do something so noble as save the people he cares about.
+'''You'd Expect:''' That the wise and compassionate Master Yoda would explain the nature of self-fulfilling prophecies and recommend that Anakin not go to dangerous extremes even to do something so noble as save the people he cares about.
 At the very least, he would say something to placate him.
 Something like, "Always in motion is the future.
 Do not be reckless."\\

 '''Instead:''' Yoda quite callously tells Anakin to let go of ''everything he loves,'' never mourning their loss or even ''missing'' them.
 As a result, Anakin stops listening to the Jedi and starts listening to Palpatine.

-** Speaking of the above dream, that Padmé will for an unknown reason, die in childbirth, Anakin is convinced that it will come true unless he does something about it.
+** Speaking of the above dream - that Padmé will, for an unknown reason, die in childbirth - Anakin is convinced that it will come true unless he does something about it.
 Understandable, due to him once having a similar dream about his mother, who did die.\\

 '''You'd Expect:''' That Anakin would ensure that there's no chance of Padmé dying, using methods he should know and understand.
 He could try and convince Padmé to have an extensive medical check, in case the cause of death is a pre-existing condition they don't know about.
 He could also arrange to have her give birth and recover from it in secret, if he thinks someone will try to assassinate her when she's having the kid.\\

-** Palpatine keeps acting and behaving suspiciously around Anakin, like knowing things about things like the Sith that he shouldn't, prompting Anakin to kill defenseless captives, suggesting he ''abandon'' Obi-Wan needlessly to his death and making broad comments about how the Sith were able to prevent people from dying.\\
+** Palpatine keeps acting and behaving suspiciously around Anakin, like knowing things about the Sith that he shouldn't, prompting Anakin to kill defenseless captives, suggesting he ''abandon'' Obi-Wan needlessly to his death and making broad comments about how the Sith were able to prevent people from dying.\\

 '''You'd Expect:''' Anakin to take a hint.\\

-'''Instead''': Palpatine does everything but scream in Anakin's ear "'''I'M A SITH LORD!'''" before tricking him - not seducing him, but ''tricking him'' - into following the Dark Path, to the point where Anakin does everything including ''killing young children''.
+'''Instead''': Palpatine does everything but scream in Anakin's ear "'''I'M A SITH LORD!'''" before tricking him -- not seducing him, but ''tricking him'' -- into following the Dark Path, to the point where Anakin does everything including ''killing young children''.
 And ''then'' Palpatine tells him more and less that ''[[ILied he lied]]'' about bringing keeping people from dying and utters some bullshit about "finding out together" how to do it.\\

 '''You'd Then Expect:''' Anakin to take the time to either gut Palpatine like a fish or return to the Jedi Council and admit his mistake.\\